The video recording of this CPD seminar is now available for purchase.

-The intent of this CPD session is to offer immigration consultants an update on the most prominent and relevant issues in Immigration practice.
+This CPD session intended to offer immigration consultants an update on the most prominent and relevant issues in Immigration practice.

-Mr. Peter Edelmann will cover the Inadmissibility related to new Cannabis Regulations, eTA Misrepresentation, and Safe Third Country Agreement.
+Mr. Peter Edelmann covered Inadmissibility related to new Cannabis Regulations, eTA Misrepresentation, and the Safe Third Country Agreement.

-Mr. Steven Meurrens will provide an Update on Case Law related to IRB and will talk about Immigration Appeals – Residency, Sponsorship, and Misrepresentation.
+Mr. Steven Meurrens provided an Update on Case Law related to IRB and talked about Immigration Appeals – Residency, Sponsorship, and Misrepresentation.

-Mr. Samuel Hyman will talk about Canadian Citizenship; he will cover the Basics and give some non-mainstream Practice Tips.
+Mr. Samuel Hyman talked about Canadian Citizenship; he covered the Basics and gave non-mainstream Practice Tips.

-Mr. Dominic Therrien’s presentation will focus on New Quebec Immigration Regulations.
+Mr. Dominic Therrien’s presentation focused on New Quebec Immigration Regulations.

 Elite Loyalty members receive a 10% discount.
 Click here for more information and to sign up for free.

 Peter Edelmann has a practice focused primarily on litigation and appeals in the areas of immigration and refugee law, extradition and criminal defence.
 He regularly appears before all levels of the federal and provincial courts as well as the various divisions of the Immigration and Refugee Board.
 He is an active member of the national Immigration Section of the Canadian Bar Association and on the litigation committees of both the Canadian Association of Refugee Lawyers and the Canadian Council for Refugees.

 Peter is a regular presenter at conferences on various topics related to criminal and immigration law.
 He regularly appears before Parliamentary committees and before the Supreme Court of Canada on issues related to criminality and national security in the immigration context.